-Fine Art Equipment Loan Agreement Document
+• Fine Art Equipment Loan Agreement Document

-Relevant induction is required to work in a print or photography studio, induction sessions are normally run at the beginning of the academic year or early in the semester.
+Relevant induction is required to work in workshops.
+Induction sessions are normally run at the beginning of the academic year or early in the semester.

-Please check with the relevant lecturing, technical or admin staff or your year coordinator if you expect to utilise a particular lab or studio.
+Please check with the relevant lecturing, technical or admin staff or your year coordinator if you expect to utilise a particular workshop.
 Students have the responsibility to remove all work and personal property at the end of examinations and exhibition.
 Work not collected will be disposed of at the discretion of the department.